rustamgk/dotfiles/README.md

 # Rustam's Universal Development Environment

-A Docker-based development environment that provides a consistent setup across macOS, Linux, and Windows WSL2.
-This environment includes all your favorite tools, configurations, and settings in a portable container.
+A Docker-based development environment that provides a consistent setup across macOS, Linux, and Windows.
+This environment includes all your favorite tools, configurations, and settings in portable containers with support for multiple work profiles.

 ## 🌟 Features

 - **Universal Package Management**: Uses Homebrew for consistent package installation across platforms
 - **Rich Terminal Experience**: ZSH with Oh My Zsh, Starship prompt, and tmux
 - **Development Tools**: kubectl, helm, k9s, nvim, git, fzf, and more
-- **Platform Detection**: Automatically detects and configures for macOS, Linux, or Windows WSL2
+- **Platform Detection**: Automatically detects and configures for macOS, Linux, or Windows
+- **Multiple Profiles**: Separate environments for personal and different work projects
 - **Persistent Data**: Maintains history, sessions, and configurations across container restarts
 - **SSH Integration**: Supports SSH key mounting for seamless git operations